ZADNE/RealEngine/README.md

 ## Features:

 * A set of convenient classes to ease Vulkan 1.3 rendering
-* Automatic codegen to get SPIR-V from shaders or to reuse GLSL code in C++
+* Codegen to access SPIR-V of shaders and to call GLSL functions from C++
+* Hot reload of shaders from source files in non-release builds
 * Handling of mouse & keyboard input
 * Simulation speed decoupled from variable frame rate
 * A system of rooms / scenes / worlds with well defined transitions